Genymobile/scrcpy/README.md

 If it fails for some reason (for example because the device is not connected via USB), it automatically fallbacks to the default mode (with a log in the console).
-This allows to use the same command line options when connected over USB and TCP/IP.
+This allows using the same command line options when connected over USB and TCP/IP.

 In this mode, raw key events (scancodes) are sent to the device, independently